-HospiceCare,established in 1995, is the main provider of palliative care in North Northumberland, delivering care and support to adults, their families and carers, who have a life limiting illness such as Cancer, Heart Failure, Lung Disease, Multiple Sclerosis, Motor Neurone Disease and Parkinsons Disease.
-People can access care and support at any stage of their illness, not just at the very end of their life.
+We deliver our care and support to adults, their families and carers, who have a life limiting illness such as Cancer, Respiratory Failure, Heart Failure, Lung Disease, Motor Neurone Disease, Parkinson's Disease and Advanced Dementia.

 Bereavement is something which we will all experience at some time in our lives and we all react to it in different ways.
 An individual’s loss is unique to them and how we cope as individuals often varies.
 However, many people go through a range of common reactions and emotions when someone they are close to dies.